bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 Each job runs in a runner environment specified by `runs-on`.

 You can run an unlimited number of jobs as long as you are within the workflow usage limits.
-For more information, see “[Usage limits and billing](https://docs.github.com/en/actions/reference/usage-limits-billing-and-administration)” for GitHub-hosted runners and “[About self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners/#usage-limits)” for self-hosted runner usage limits.
+For more information, see "[Usage limits and billing](https://docs.github.com/en/actions/reference/usage-limits-billing-and-administration)” for GitHub-hosted runners and "[About self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners/#usage-limits)” for self-hosted runner usage limits.

 If you need to find the unique identifier of a job running in a workflow run, you can use the GitHub API.
-For more information, see “[Workflow Jobs](https://docs.github.com/en/rest/reference/actions#workflow-jobs).”
+For more information, see "[Workflow Jobs](https://docs.github.com/en/rest/reference/actions#workflow-jobs).”

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_id)`jobs.<job_id>`
 ------------------------------------------------------------------------------------------------------------------------